thoughtbot/neat/_posts/docs/mixins/00-01-05-outer-container.markdown

 ---

+{% highlight sass %}
+outer-container()
+{% endhighlight %}

-The `outer-container()` mixin can be called on the outer-most element in the grid hierarchy, often referred to as the *wrapper*.
-It centers the element, sets its `max-width`, and clears its floats.
+Centers the element in the viewport, clears its floats, and sets its `max-width`.

+#### Usage Notes

 Although optional, using `outer-container` is recommended.
-The mixin can be called on more than one element per page.
+The mixin can be called on more than one element per page, as long as they are not nested.

-### Syntax

-{% highlight scss %}
-@include outer-container;
-{% endhighlight %}

-### Example
+#### Example

 {% highlight scss %}
 .element {